Data processing agreement

 ItemDetail

-Subject matterBabySea API and related dashboard, Playground, SDK, and webhook services
+Subject matterBabySea API and related dashboard, Playground, SDK, webhook, billing, support, and execution-control-plane services

-DurationFor the term of the Customer's use of the Services, plus any post-termination retention required by law
+DurationFor the term of the Customer's use of the Services, plus any post-termination retention required or permitted by law

-Nature of processingAuthentication, API routing, inference orchestration, billing, logging, monitoring, support
+Nature of processingAuthentication, API routing, inference orchestration, execution event streaming, billing, logging, monitoring, support, and transactional email delivery

-Purpose of processingDelivery of the BabySea API service as described in the Terms of use
+Purpose of processingDelivery, security, reliability, billing, observability, and improvement of the BabySea API service as described in the Terms of use

-Data categoriesAccount data, generation data, API key data, webhook data, billing data, consent records, request metadata, deletion audit records
+Data categoriesAccount data, team data, generation data, API key data, webhook data, billing data, consent records, request metadata, deletion audit records, execution metadata, and event streaming metadata

-Data subjectsCustomer users, team workspace members, and end users whose data is included in prompts or inputs
+Data subjectsCustomer users, team workspace members, support contacts, and end users whose data is included in prompts, inputs, files, or metadata

 A.1 Retention windows